KelticDanor/xmp-SIDex/README.md

 - Main panel should correctly indicate tune sid model and clock speed now
 - Added [b]VERY[/b] rudimentary STIL support, might actually cause crashes so use with caution
 - Turns out relative/full paths were already supported, I just forgot out it worked.
-(Eg. ../C64Music/DOCUMENTS/) Note the leading / for relative or \ for full paths is important because of reasons
+(Eg. ../C64Music/DOCUMENTS/) Note the trailing / for relative or \ for full paths is important because of reasons

 v0.4
 - Seeking sort of enabled, it is probably a bit janky